mpv-player/mpv/DOCS/man/input.rst

     ``track-list/N/selected``
         ``yes`` if the track is currently decoded, ``no`` otherwise.

+    ``track-list/N/ff-index``
+        The stream index as usually used by the FFmpeg utilities.
+Note that this can be potentially wrong if a demuxer other than libavformat (``--demuxer=lavf``) is used.
+For mkv files, the index will usually match even if the default (builtin) demuxer is used, but there is no hard guarantee.

     When querying the property with the client API using ``MPV_FORMAT_NODE``, or with Lua ``mp.get_property_native``, this will return a mpv_node with the following contents: